aiweiii/ESD/README.md

 # ESD with Love

+## About our Project
+An application that allows users to search, purchase and manage items through an e-commerce website

+Customer: Search and purchase items
+Seller: Manage inventory and receive order details

+### Architecture
-Kong API Gateway:
+It uses Kong API Gateway:
-Entry point for client to make API requests.
+<br>Entry point for client to make API requests.
 Kong will route incoming client requests to the relevant services (final API)

-1 composite microservice:
+It uses 1 composite microservice:
 * Place Order
-  Make calls to all the required microservices, consolidate the data, and transform the data before sending it to UI.
+  <br>Make calls to all the required microservices, consolidate the data, and transform the data before sending it to UI.

 It uses 5 microservices:
 * Customer to handle customer data.